JustinMarotta/atla_nlp/README.md

 Avatar: The Last Airbender NLP Experiments
 ==============================

+The Notebooks in this repository contain the following experiments:

 1. Perform web scraping, tokenization and preprocessing from scratch

 2. Implement sentiment analysis to gain insights into the show's storytelling from a psychological perspective